SEC Football Power Rankings: Week 4

 UT gave the visiting Gators 28 points in what became a disappointing, embarrassing 47-21 loss in front of a disgruntled Neyland Stadium crowd that gathered to watch a hopeful upset and see the 1998 national championship team honored.

-Instead, they got to see UT fall behind big early, giving away turnovers deep in its own territory to lead to a pair of touchdowns to start the game.
-The Vols also saw tight end Austin Pope fumble through the end zone after a big gain late in the second half.
+Instead, they saw UT fall behind big early, giving away turnovers deep in its territory that led to a pair of touchdowns.
+Tight end Austin Pope fumbled through the end zone after a big gain late in the second half.

 After the break, Shawn Shamburger fumbled the opening kickoff, giving the ball to UF, which scored one play later on a Jordan Scarlett run.
 By then, it was long over.

-Coach Jeremy Pruitt's program now faces an even tougher stretch, traveling to Georgia, Auburn, hosting Alabama and going to South Carolina over the next month.
+Coach Jeremy Pruitt's program now faces an even tougher stretch, traveling to Georgia and Auburn, hosting Alabama and going to South Carolina over the next month.

 In other words, a 2-6 start is definitely possible, and the late-season stretch that includes Vanderbilt, Kentucky and Missouri doesn't look as easy as it once did.

-The Vols have deep-rooted offensive line and pass-rushing issues that can't be fixed through anything but recruiting.
+The Vols have deep-rooted issues on the offensive line and in their pass rush that can't be fixed through anything but recruiting.
 They also don't have nearly enough playmakers or strong enough quarterback play to gloss over anything.
 Throw in the mistakes, and you've got ingredients for failure.

 It feels like rock-bottom on Rocky Top.